Truncated Wigner method for Bose gases: Applications

-In quantum case, soliton trajectories in TWA fluctuate between different realizations.
-Individual stochastic realizations of $|\Psi_W|^2$ in a harmonic trap represent possible experimental observations of single runs.
-In TWA we can ensemble average hundreds of stochastic realizations in order to obtain quantum statistical correlations of the soliton dynamics.
-We numerically track the position of the kink at different times in individual realizations and calculate the quantum mechanical expectation values for the soliton position $\langle \hat x \rangle$ and its uncertainty $\delta x=\sqrt{\langle \hat x^{2}\rangle-\langle \hat x\rangle^2}$.
+In the presence of noise, soliton trajectories in the TWA fluctuate between different realizations due to quantum and thermal fluctuations \cite{dziarmaga_karkuszewski_03,mishmash_carr_09,martin_ruostekoski_10a,martin_ruostekoski_10b,cockburn_nistazakis_10}.
+Individual stochastic realizations of $|\Phi|^2$ in a harmonic trap represent possible experimental observations of single runs \cite{isella_ruostekoski_06,martin_ruostekoski_10a,martin_ruostekoski_10b}.
+In the TWA we can ensemble average hundreds of stochastic realizations in order to obtain quantum statistical correlations of the soliton dynamics.
+We numerically track the position of the kink at different times in individual realizations and calculate the quantum mechanical expectation values for the soliton position $\langle \hat x \rangle$ and its uncertainty $\Delta x=\sqrt{\langle \hat x^{2}\rangle-\langle \hat x\rangle^2}$ \cite{martin_ruostekoski_10a,martin_ruostekoski_10b}.
+Our results are summarized in Fig. \ref{ruostekoski_fig1}.

-\subsection{Atom number squeezing}
+\subsection{Atom Number Squeezing}

-In this section we consider an example of a TWA calculation of atom number squeezing due to turning up of an optical lattice.
-Unlike in Refs.~\cite{isella_ruostekoski_05,isella_ruostekoski_06} where a BEC fragmentation in TWA was investigated by a lattice with a large number of small sites, we simulate a six-site system with considerable multi-mode effects within individual sites.
-Bose-condensed $^{87}$Rb atoms are confined to a cigar-shaped optical dipole trap where an optical lattice is applied along the axial direction \cite{gross_esteve_10}.
-The lattice potential is slowly turned up from $s(0)=48 E_R$ to $s(\tau)=96E_{R}$.
-The harmonic trap frequency is $\omega=2\pi\times21$Hz, the atom number $N\simeq 5000$, and the lattice spacing $d\simeq 5.7\mu$m.
-The system was also realized in the recent atom number fluctuation experiment \cite{esteve_gross_08}.